 Hailed by the Los Angeles Times as a “great glory” in her recent turn as the title character in the world premiere of Juana, Meagan Martin is gaining notice as an enthralling, versatile performing artist.
 The first place winner of the 2018 Hershey Felder Award for Classical Musicians, she is equally comfortable in repertoire spanning the Baroque to the present and thrives in presentations that range from strictly traditional to wildly unconventional.

 Praised for her "fine coloratura technique" (Opera Magazine), Ms. Martin is grateful to have had the chance to return to more live performances in the 2021-2022 season, including Rossini's La Cenerentola (Kristin Roach, conductor; Josh Shaw, director) with Pacific Opera Project as Tisbe/Cenerentola cover at The Ford in Hollywood, recitals with GRAMMY-nominated guitarist Mak Grgić, the workshop of Carla Lucero's The Three Women of Jerusalem with LA Opera Connects, recordings of new song cycles inspired by Jane Austen's Sense and Sensibility and Persuasion, and the world premiere recording of Rosa Divina, a song cycle by Giovanni Piacentini to texts by Sor Juana Inés de la Cruz.

 In February 2020 Ms. Martin appeared with GRAMMY Award winner Anna Wise in a unique, multidisciplinary program under the auspices of GIRLSCHOOL in collaboration with LA Opera and Kensington Presents.
 In November of the same year she sang in her first drive-in opera production with Pacific Opera Project in the U.S. Premiere stagings of Gluck's La corona and Il Parnaso confuso (Kyle Naig, conductor; Carson Gilmore & Josh Shaw, directors), for which she was recognized as "the most outstanding singer of the evening" by Broadway World.
-Due to the Covid-19 pandemic, her debut as Flora in the Opera Buffs' concert performance of La traviata was canceled, and her appearance as Antiope in the U.S. Premiere of Vivaldi's Ercole su'l Termodonte with Pacific Opera Project has been postponed until January 2023.
+Due to the Covid-19 pandemic, her debut as Flora in the Opera Buffs' concert performance of La traviata was canceled, and her appearance as Antiope in the U.S. Premiere of Vivaldi's Ercole su'l Termodonte with Pacific Opera Project was postponed until January 2023.

 In fall of 2019 Ms. Martin returned to Opera UCLA as a guest artist to sing the title role in the world premiere of Carla Lucero and Alicia Gaspar de Alba's Juana